Publications

 CGU-HS Committee on River Ice Processes and the Environment (CRIPE)

-Proceedings of the 17th Workshop on River Ice
+Proceedings of the 17th Workshop on River Ice, Edmonton, AB

 Presentations